erdincay/Feed-Parser/README.md

  - Very low memory usage
  - Customized for all feed types

-Hats off to @hijang and @Cheedong for their great libraries
+Hats off to @hjiang and @Cheedoong for their great libraries

 [jsonxx](https://github.com/hjiang/jsonxx)